eliselarooy/donation-app_client/README.md

 Please give it a chance to wake up as the free servers on Heroku sleep when they are not in use.

 Feel free to register your own account, or you can use email `elise@email.com` and password `password!1`.
 No actual donations are made.

+This repo contains code for the frontend only.
+The code for the backend is [here](https://github.com/eliselarooy/donation-app_api).

 ## The Brief
 Build a full-stack application with a Python Django API, using the Django REST Framework to serve data from a PostgreSQL database and consume the API with a separate frontend built with React.